Piotr1215/terraform-aks/README.md

 3. Run `terraform apply out.plan` - deploy AKS and store terraform state in the container created in step 1

-4. Run `echo "$(terraform output kube_config)" > ./azurek8s` - create azure config for kubectl

-5. Copy AKS cluster configuration to your home direcrory and merge it with existing config file.
-This is only for the duration of shell session, we don't have to append the export command to bash or zsh config files.

-   * Copy `cp azurek8s ~/.kube/`

-   * Merge with existing config `export KUBECONFIG=$KUBECONFIG:$HOME/.kube/config:$HOME/.kube/azurek8s` - this way, the cluster will be accesible from every directory
+4. Run `az aks get-credentials -g azure-k8stest -n k8stest` to merge newly created config with local kubectl config file and switch to the new cluster

-6. Run `kubectl get nodes` - verify that the cluster is selected and you can access it
+5. Run `kubectl get nodes` - verify that the cluster is selected and you can access it

 ## Redeploy cluster after running only terraform destroy